shashankvkt/ros_gui/README.md

     catkin_make

-5. Open a new terminal and type
+A. Open a new terminal and type